 - Custom Audiences: Email addresses that you upload to use for targeting

-This level of targeting means that you don’t waste budget serving ads to people who will never be interested in what you have to offer.
-It lets you cut through the noise and deliver a signal only to the people who care about what you have to say.
+This level of targeting means that you don’t waste your marketing budget serving B2C (business-to-consumer) ads to people who will never be interested in what you have to offer.
+It lets you cut through the noise and deliver content only to the highly-targeted people who care about what you have to say.

 Additional targeting opportunities

-Facebook Custom Audiences add another level of targeting by letting you serve ads to people on your email list.
+Facebook Custom Audiences add another level of social media targeting by letting you serve ads to people on your email list.

-To get a sense of the level of precision this allows, check out this internet-famous story of using Facebook ads to prank a roommate.
-Creating a custom audience of one email address allowed the author to create ads precise enough to really freak his roommate out.
+To get a sense of the level of precision this type of social media marketing allows, check out this internet-famous story of using Facebook ads to prank a roommate.
+Creating a custom audience of one email address allowed the author to create promoted ads precise enough to really freak his roommate out.

 Of course, Facebook has updated their processes so that this prank is no longer possible, but it does give you a sense of the power of speaking to a highly specific audience.